daolicloud/daolinet-openstack/README.md

 Existing Solutions
 ------------------
-There exists a number of offers for Docker networking: Weave, Flannel, and Colico are well-known open source projects for Docker networking.
+There exists a number of offers for Docker networking: Weave, Flannel, and Calico are well-known open source projects for Docker networking.
 Calico and Weave, require that each Docker host must provide the full function of a router to perform route discovery and state update with other Docker hosts as routers; this is unfortunately very heaviweight in resource utilization.
 Flannel requires that Docker hosts run packet encapsulation, e.g., VXLAN, to tunnel container packets in-between different Docker hosts; packet encapsulation not only consumes extra load of hardware resource (VXLAN is also known as "network hypervisor"), but also nullifies useful network diagnosing and troubleshooting tools such as traceroute.
 To date, networking is a core feature of Docker that is relatively immature and still under heavy development.

 How DaoliNet Works
 ==================